 N.B: This blog entry is in Matrise’s category “Lights”, which holds more technical, often smaller posts, that concern actual and recent events.
-These entries stand out from other entries at Matrise, which is often more conceptual, ideal and philosophical.
-Lights entries need not be very related to VR, though they will always be related to computer science.
+These entries stand out from other entries at Matrise, which are often more conceptual, ideal and philosophical.
 You can read about Matrise here.

 This week, Samsung gave notice on their new Windows Mixed Reality (WMR) Headset, the Samsung Odyssey+.
 Priced very reasonably at $500, like it’s predecessor the Samsung Odyssey, the Head-Mounted Display (HMD) is a very attractive option for those who value high resolution in HMDs (and who doesn’t — it is obviously a desirable trait to have a greater fidelity of the virtual world!)
 The market has also shown its hunger for high-resolution displays, which the Kickstarter for the Pimax 8K and 5K HMD’s have shown.
 When on the topic of hi res displays, resolution strumpets should also check out StarVR, a high-res 210-degree Field of View HMD with integrated eye tracking to provide foveated rendering, which can be especially fruitful with that intense FOV.
 Digression aside — the Odyssey+ is now already for sale in the US, and in this entry we will discuss why it can be an alternative way to experience a higher resolution.